pennhanlee/tp/docs/UserGuide.md

 Example Command | Result
 -----------------|--------
-`goaldel 1` | Goal successfully removed for Harry Potter.
+`goaldel 1` | Goal removed for the 1st book displayed in the list

 | What you should see |
 | ------------------- |